Hiking the Appalachian Trail with T1D

 “We were hiking along and I could feel my blood sugar go low and I heard my Dexcom beep.
 I was thinking, ‘Oh, man.
 We’re going to have to stop.’
 And then we could just smell this really rank, musky kind of … just the smell of something that’s been sleeping in a cave for the past five months.
 We’re like, ‘Oh, that’s a bear.
 That is a bear.’”

 When Rachel Hemond set out on her 21st birthday to hike the Appalachian Trail, it was the culmination of a life full of adventure and exploration.
 Rachel grew up in an area that had a huge focus on being outside, and she had been thinking about this hike since as early as 10 years old, though Rachel does admit in hindsight that, “A fifth grader hiking the trail alone would be a bold move.”
-When she was a senior in high school, Rachel went on a 5-month expedition that included backcountry skiing, whitewater canoeing, and biking around the state of Vermont.
-Just before she embarked, Rachel spent a month sailing from Cape Cod down to the Caribbean — she is no stranger to adventure.
+When she was a senior in high school, Rachel went on a five-month expedition that included backcountry skiing, whitewater canoeing and biking around the state of Vermont.
+Just before she embarked, Rachel spent a month sailing from Cape Cod down to the Caribbean—she is no stranger to adventure.

-Rachel has accomplished more in her young life than many do in a lifetime, and she has done so as a person with Type 1 diabetes.
-Rachel vividly remembers the day she was diagnosed with T1D in 2011 — it was her father’s birthday: “He got to hang out in Boston Children’s Hospital with me for his birthday present.”
+Rachel has accomplished more in her young life than many do in a lifetime, and she has done so as a person with type 1 diabetes.
+Rachel vividly remembers the day she was diagnosed with type 1 diabetes (T1D) in 2011—it was her father’s birthday: “He got to hang out in Boston Children’s Hospital with me for his birthday present.”

 The Appalachian Trail is roughly 2,200 miles long and stretches from Springer Mountain, Georgia all the way to Mt.
 Katahdin in Maine.
 Many people will hike segments of the trail, but the most avid hikers set out to traverse or thru-hike the entire trail.
 Thru-Hiking (Through-Hiking) is the act of hiking one long-distance trail end-to-end within one hiking season.
 Rachel explains, “The thing about thru-hiking is that you really don’t want to carry any weight that is even a little bit unnecessary, and that goes to the extreme; I lost my second t-shirt in Southern Maine and so I hiked the entirety of the state of Maine with just one shirt.”